cogini/ubuntu-from-scratch/README.md

 snapshot of the volume and turning it into an AMI.
 It did work, but these days I would just use Ubuntu Minimal.

-A much more complete example of using the Buildroot embedded Linux distribution to create AMIs is here: https://github.com/cogini/buildroot_ec2
+A much more complete working example of using the Buildroot embedded Linux distribution to create AMIs is here: https://github.com/cogini/buildroot_ec2